Skip to main content

 ❓ Common Questions (FAQ)

-Use the System module only during development and testing to verify your error pages work correctly.
-Never use it in production code - it's purely a testing tool for validating error handling.
+Use test404() and test500() only during development and testing to verify your error pages work correctly.
+Never use them in production code - they are purely a testing tool for validating error handling.

 How do I test my custom error pages?

-Call System.test404() or System.test500() in your development environment.
-These methods throw errors that trigger your error handling logic, allowing you to verify that custom error pages render correctly.
+Call System.test404() or System.test500() in your development environment, inside a try/catch.
+These methods throw, triggering your error handling logic so you can verify that custom error pages render correctly.

 What's the difference between test404() and test500()?